History of the Azores: Settlement

 The island of São Miguel was apparently populated by 1444.
 The population came mostly from the regions of Estremadura, Alentejo, and Algarve.
-The colonists spread themselves along the coastline in areas where conditions of accessibility and farming were best.
+The populators spread themselves along the coastline in areas where conditions of accessibility and farming were best.
 The fertility of the Azores contributed to its population expansion, as the islands were soon exporting wheat to the Portuguese garrison in North Africa and of sugar cane and dyes to Flanders.
 Later oranges were grown and exported to the British Isles.
 The area was also frequently subjected to pirate attacks.

 During these times Ponta Delgada became the capital.
 The first capital was Vila Franca do Campo, but when it was destroyed in a massive landslide caused by a powerful earthquake in 1522, Ponta Delgada assumed the position.
 It became the first city on the island in 1546.

 Terceira Island was the third island to be discovered, its name literally meaning "Third Island".
 It was originally called the Island of Jesus Christ and was first settled in 1450.
 Graciosa Island was settled shortly afterward from settlers from Terceira.

 Flores Island was discovered in the late summer of 1452 by the navigator Diogo de Teive and his son João de Teive.
 The island's charter passed to Fernão Telles de Meneses, who only populated the island with sheep in 1475.
 His widow, Dona Maria Vilhena, contracted the Flemish Willem van der Haegen to settle Flores.
 After some negotiation, D. Maria would cede the rights to the exploration of the islands to Van der Haegen, in exchange for monthly payments.
 Around 1478, Willem van der Haegen settled in Ribeira da Cruz, where he built homes, developed agriculture (primarily wheat), collected more woad species for export, and explored for tin, silver or other minerals (under the assumption that the islands were part of the mythic Ilhas Cassterides, the islands of silver and tin).
 Owing to the island's isolation and difficulties in communication his crops became difficult to export and van der Haegen left Flores in the late 1480s.

 By 1504 the island's charter had passed to João Fonseca and settlers streamed through the port of Armoeira to the small hamlets.
 The island became permanently populated during the reign of King Manuel I, in 1510, by people from various regions of continental Portugal, but mainly from the northern provinces.
 The island became arable, and grain and vegetables were cultivated.
 According to the 2003 maternal DNA study of the Azores by Santos et al., people from Flores exhibit high genetic ancestry (~90%) with the Portuguese mainland.
 The 2006 paternal DNA study by Pacheco et al. confirms that around 60% of all Azorean paternal lines are correlated to those common in mainland Portugal.